-The political system of the Democratic People's Republic of Korea is a one-man dictatorship managed through party organizations, internal security agencies and the brute force of the military.
-Its cohesion comes from the dependence of the elite and regime organizations on the delegation of power and allocation of privilege by the supreme leader.
-The party is positioned above state institutions and organizations.
-Every political decision is prepared and implemented under the leadership and control of the party.
-Performance of democratic institutions 1 '06 '22 10 There are no meaningful democratic institutions in North Korea.
-The current system of personal rule is essentially maintained through the policy of divide-and-rule among elites and regime organizations.
+There are no meaningful democratic institutions in North Korea.
+The current system of personal rule is essentially maintained through the policy of divide-and-rule among the elites and regime organizations.
 These groups retain their positions through the distribution of wealth and career opportunities, a totalitarian system of surveillance and social control, ideological indoctrination, and, ultimately, brute force.
-There is no evidence of the existence of any debate or group within the North Korean state or regime that would advocate for the introduction of even the most modest element of

-Commitment to democratic institutions 1 '06 '22 10
+Furthermore, there is no evidence of the existence of any debate or group within the North Korean state or regime that would advocate for the introduction of an element of liberal democracy.
+Commitment to democratic institutions